What are pooled investment funds?

 Most pooled investment funds are actively managed.

-The fund manager is paid to research the market, so they can buy the assets that they think may give a good profit.
+The fund manager is paid to research the market, so they can buy the assets that they think might give a good profit.

 Depending on the fund’s aims, the fund manager will try to give you either better-than-average growth for your investment (beat the market) or to get steadier returns than would be achieved simply by tracking the markets.